libgdx/libgdx.github.io/_pages/dev/-tutorials/simple_game.md

 Once imported into your IDE, you should have 5 projects or modules: the main one `drop`, and the sub projects `android` (or `drop-android` under Eclipse), `core` / `drop-core`, `desktop` / `drop-desktop`, and `html` / `drop-html`.

-To launch or debug the game, see the page [Get it Running](/dev/running/).
+To launch or debug the game, see the page [Importing & Running a Project](/dev/import_and running/).

 If we just run the project, we will get an error: `Couldn't load file: badlogic.jpg`.
 Your Run Configuration has to be properly configured first: Select as working directory `PATH_TO_YOUR_PROJECT\drop\android\assets`.